Spooksville

 Spooksville is a series of 24 children's horror fiction books by American writer Christopher Pike.
 All 24 books were first published between 1995 and 1998.
 The series is set in a remote town in the USA and revolves around the lives of five of its young inhabitants.
-Although intended for a younger audience than his adult and young adult fiction, they contain some violence and may be considered unsuitable for younger children.
+Although intended for a younger audience than his adult and young adult literature, they contain some violence and may be considered unsuitable for younger children.
 A television series based on the books was commissioned and premiered on October 26, 2013, on the Hub Network.

 Plot

 The Spooksville novellas centre around a group of friends in their bizarre home town that is host to a wide array of supernatural and unexplained occurrences.
 The plots of the books often revolve around inter-dimensional travel, extraterrestrial life, interstellar travel, and time travel, as well as the fictional histories of the lost continents of Mu/Lemuria and Atlantis, magic, and a variety of other supernatural forces and entities.
 The group is caught between exploring the town and escaping trouble and saving the town from the forces of darkness.
-Although the books are chronological they differ in their relevance to previous stories, there are recurring characters out with the group, as well as recurring places and themes, and the books are not intended as stand alone; however, they may feasibly be read in a different order than below.
+Although the books are chronological they differ in their relevance to previous stories, there are recurring characters out with the group, as well as recurring places and themes, and the books are not intended as stand alone, but they may feasibly be read in a different order than below.

 Characters

-The main characters throughout the series are five young friends: Adam Freeman, the leader; Watch, the brains; and Sara "Sally" Wilcox, the realist, are the only characters to appear in all 24 novels.
+The main characters throughout the series are five young friends: Adam Freeman, the leader; Watch, the brains; and Sara "Sally" Wilcox, the realist, and they are the only characters to appear in all 24 novels.
 Cindy Makey appears in the second novella and remains for the rest of the series.
 As the series progresses the character Bryce Poole is involved more and more and eventually the five young friends become a solid group.
 Other characters appear frequently, two most notably: the town witch, Ann Templeton, of whom the main characters have differing opinions; and Bum, the friendly and knowledgeable homeless ex-mayor of Spooksville.
 Both Ann Templeton and Bum help the main characters, usually in the form of information, but sometimes taking a more active role in helping defend the town.
 George Sanders and Tira Jones are also friends of the main group, but only participate in a few adventures, and are not focused on.
 Mr. Patton, the owner of Spooksville's army surplus store, appears in a few stories, arming and assisting the group with weapons and explosives.
 In almost every novella, the group befriends some sort of person or creature who they either assist, or who assists them through the course of the story.